TheFlemoid/ESP-IDF-HD44780/README.md

 # ESP-IDF HD44780

 <H2>ESP-32 drivers for common Hitachi HD44780 character LCD displays.</H2>
-Can be dropped into any ESP-IDF project as an IDF components.
-Currently supports two row HD44780 based displays.
+Can be dropped into any ESP-IDF project as an IDF component.
+Currently supports both two and four row HD44780 based displays.

 &nbsp;